 3. Oleta Crain

 As an African American woman serving in the Women’s Army Corps and the Air Force, Oleta Crain showed bravery not only in service, but also in challenging racism and segregation.

-Of the 300 women who entered officer training during World War II, Crain was one of only three black women in the program.
-After the war, Crain was the only female black officer to be retained by the military.
+Of the 300 women who entered officer training during World War II, Crain was one of only three Black women in the program.
+After the war, Crain was the only female Black officer to be retained by the entire U.S. military.

 4. Lawrence Joel

 Spc.
 Five (now known as a Sgt.
 1st Class) Lawrence Joel, a member of the 173rd Airborne Brigade, showed immense courage in the face of outnumbered odds while serving in the Vietnam War.